SeokJinYeo/SBGR/README.md

 # Usage examples
 Put SBGR.py on your repository.

-All packages in the SBGR.py are required.
+All packages in the SBGR.py are pre-requirements.

 Prepare decoded spots file and microscope position file.